karusb/BazPO/README.md

 myprogram -a value1 value2 value3 -a value4 -b
 ```

-### **FunctionOption**

-- Provided function will be executed if the given tag is provided as an argument with or without a value.
-- FunctionOption is parsed like MultiOption

 ### **TaglessOption**

 - A tag isnt needed, however other options cannot be used in conjunction with this option.